-After November’s lockdown, we are now ready for people to attend Sunday services on-site once again!
-We also understand that some would prefer to continue to wait before joining us in person, and that is absolutely fine.
-There is no pressure to do so either way, and the live stream will continue to be available.
+By God’s grace, we have now resumed our Sunday on-site meetings.
+You can find full details below.
+We also understand that some would prefer to wait to join us in-person, and that is absolutely fine.
+There is no pressure to do so — the live stream will continue to be available.

-We continue to closely monitor Government and local updates on Covid-19, and we reserve the right to close the building or change approach at any stage if it either becomes necessary, or we deem the risk to people to be too great to continue for a period of time.
+We will be closely monitoring Government and local updates on Covid-19, and we reserve the right to change approach at any stage if it either becomes necessary, or we deem the risk to people to be too great to continue for a period of time.

-Services on site will be different – we can’t sing, face coverings must be worn (by law, though exemptions apply) and contact with other people will need to be limited.
-As per the Tier 2 restrictions, there should be no socialising except within your own household bubble while on site.
+Services in the building will continue to be different – we can’t sing, face coverings must be worn (by law, though exemptions apply) and contact with other people will be limited.

 With social distancing requirements in place, we have a limited number of spaces available for booking on a first come, first served basis.
 If you turn up without booking ahead, there is no guarantee that you will be allowed to enter the building.